Comparison·Jun 15, 2026·12 min read

 The third pitch is the vendor-led modelling engagement: Scienaptic offers to do the modelling work as part of the contract.
 For a buyer who wants to outsource model build, that is the proposition.

 The honest pushback on each.
 Modelling is the right pitch when document intake is already solved.
 For most lenders globally, including most US community lenders we have spoken with, it is not.
+BIS work on supervisory technology repeatedly flags upstream data quality, not model sophistication, as the binding constraint in real-world lending.
 The applications arrive as photos, scans, and handwritten forms before any score gets pulled.
-Document intelligence on that input is the bottleneck before the model.
-Floowed is best-in-class globally on extraction from handwritten, scanned, and photographed loan documents, ahead of pristine-document IDPs that optimised for clean US enterprise inputs.
+Reading and analysing that input is the bottleneck before the model.
+Floowed reads and analyses the paperwork other IDPs choke on: it is best-in-class globally on handwritten, scanned, and photographed loan documents, ahead of US-built IDPs (Ocrolus, Rossum, Hyperscience) that optimised for pristine US enterprise inputs.
 Solve that layer first and the modelling layer becomes a configuration choice, not a vendor lock-in.
-Bring any score: FICO, Experian, CRIF, CredoLab, Zest, Trusting Social, an internal model, or Scienaptic's models for that matter.
+Bring any score, absorbed unchanged: FICO, Experian, CRIF, CredoLab, Zest, Trusting Social, an internal model, or Scienaptic's models for that matter.
+(For context on how regulators view alternative data in credit underwriting, see the CFPB's commentary on using alternative data in credit decisioning.)
 Floowed orchestrates, it does not compete with the scoring vendor.
-That structural neutrality is the recommendation: take the document layer from the platform that built for messy real-world input, take the score from whichever vendor wins your own bake-off, and own the policy layer yourself on a canvas the credit officer can actually operate.
+That structural neutrality is the recommendation: take the document layer from the platform that reads and analyses messy real-world input, take the score from whichever vendor wins your own bake-off, and own the policy layer yourself on a Decisioning Engine the credit and risk teams can actually operate.

 Three structural choices separate Floowed from the AI-decisioning category.

-Document intelligence is native, not bolted on.
-Floowed reads the documents lenders actually receive.
-Handwritten, scanned, photographed, partially redacted.
-Same accuracy whether the input is a clean PDF or a phone photo of a payslip held against a window.
-This is the headline product, not a partnership, and it is best-in-class globally, particularly strong on non-standard documents where pristine-US-doc IDPs fall over.
+Document intelligence reads and analyses, it does not just extract.
+Floowed reads the documents lenders actually receive: handwritten passbooks, photographed and scanned bank statements, skewed phone photos of a payslip held against a window.
+Same accuracy whether the input is a clean PDF or a real-world photo.
+But it does not stop at OCR.
+It analyses: income normalization, cash-flow and bank-statement analysis (ADB, DSCR), fraud and tampering signals, and cross-document validation.
+It cross-checks what a document claims against the evidence in the image, an ID against a selfie, a vehicle title against the chassis photo, a fraud surface pure extraction tools miss.
+This is the headline product, not a partnership, and it reads and analyses the paperwork other IDPs (Ocrolus, Rossum, Hyperscience) choke on.
 For any lender whose intake is not already a clean digital pipeline, document quality is the bottleneck before the model ever runs.
 Scienaptic and most AI-decisioning vendors treat this as someone else's problem.

 One more thing.
 Floowed is score-agnostic on purpose.
 We do not build proprietary scores, so we never end up in the awkward position of pushing a customer onto our model when their own model or a partner's model is the right answer.
 Scienaptic ships its own models alongside the platform.
 For some buyers that is a feature.
 For buyers who already have a score they trust, it is a conflict of interest baked into the product.

-Scienaptic does not publish pricing.
-The pricing model is custom enterprise, sales-led, and depends on volume, products, models, and the scope of the modelling engagement.
-The market floor for this class of contract is in the high five figures to low six figures annually, with a services component on top for implementation and model build.
+Scienaptic publishes no pricing, and the review platforms list none either.
+The model is custom enterprise, sales-led, and shaped by volume, products, and the scope of the modelling engagement, so buyers learn real numbers only inside the sales cycle.
+Industry reputation puts this class of contract in the high five figures to low six figures annually, with a services component on top for implementation and model build.

 How to evaluate

-Five questions a credit officer can use to compare any decisioning platform against the applications you actually receive.
+Five questions credit and risk teams can use to compare any decisioning platform against the applications you actually receive.

-- Run a real application end to end.
+1. Run a real application end to end.
 Take a recent declined or escalated loan file, with the original document set, including any phone photos or scans, and put it through the platform's intake.
-Does it produce structured data the policy can act on, without manual cleanup?
+Does it read and analyse them into structured data the policy can act on, without manual cleanup?
+Does it flag tampering or a claim that does not match the image?

-- Confirm the score posture.
-Can you bring any model?
+5. Confirm the score posture.
+Can you bring any model, absorbed unchanged?
 Does the vendor have its own model they will prefer?
 Is the orchestration layer neutral?

 FAQ